31 Best Places to Visit in Malaysia In 2023

 Kuching, the capital of Sarawak, offers visitors a playground of sights and sounds.

-Its name, which translates to “cat” in Bahasa Malaysia, gave rise to the term “City of Cats,” which describes it as being full of personality and laid-back appeal.
+Its name, which translates to “cat” in Bahasa Malaysia, gave rise to the term “City of Cats,” which describes it as full of personality and laid-back appeal.

 When visiting Sarawak, Kuching is a diverse, multicultural place that can be the starting point for any journey further into the rainforests and beautiful scenery of the region.